Ubayed-Bin-Sufian/sugar-docs/src/CODE_OF_CONDUCT.md

 together; our code of conduct lays down the "ground rules" for our cooperative efforts.

-The Sugar Labs community supports the educators and software developers who use and develop the Sugar Learning Platform.
-Sugar is a place for children to explore, learn, teach, and reflect.
-Sugar Labs is a place where we all can explore, learn, teach, and reflect.
-The same underlying principles that make Sugar great—discovery, collaboration, and reflection—are central to the way the Sugar community operates.
+The Sugar Labs community supports educators and software developers who use and develop the Sugar Learning Platform.
+Sugar is a place for children to explore, learn, teach, and reflect, and Sugar Labs is a place where we all can do the same.
+The same underlying principles that make Sugar great—discovery, collaboration, and reflection—are central to how the Sugar community operates.

 We chose the name Sugar Labs, plural, because we are more than one